 With so many exciting contenders, Bierzo may well emerge as the little wine region that could.
 In fact, some observers expect it to surpass Priorat.
 Now is definitely the time to discover the splendid, unusual Mencía grape.

-To learn more about Spanish wines and related information, visit the links on the next page.
+To learn more about Spanish wines and related information, visit the links below.